-Good handwriting is a gift that keeps on getting better with time.
-It often helps create a favorable impression of the individual and may even help boost a child’s confidence, focus, memory, and hand-eye coordination.
+Good handwriting is a gift that keeps on giving.
+It often helps create a favorable impression of the individual and may even boost a child’s confidence, focus, memory, and hand-eye coordination.

-Problems with messy handwriting may start at a young age.
-That is why it’s essential to train children.
+Problems with messy handwriting can start at a young age.
+That is why it’s essential to teach children the correct way to write before any bad habits can form.
 All it takes to improve your child’s handwriting is incorporating a few small changes that make a huge difference.
 Keep reading this post to learn some tips on handwriting for kids.